 About the Site

-The first records of Nezakcij, the royal seat of the Histri, come from the Roman writer Titus Livius.
-Material confirmation that the remains from Vizače represent the remnants of a city with a glorious past was obtained at the beginning of the 20th century, with the discovery of a votive altar to Emperor Gordian (3rd century AD) on which the Res Publica Nesactiensium is mentioned.
+The first records of Nesactium, the royal seat of the Histri, come to us from the Roman writer Titus Livius.
+Material confirmation that the remains at Vizače are the remnants of a city with a glorious past was obtained at the beginning of the 20th century, with the discovery of a votive altar dedicated to the Emperor Gordian (3rd century CE) with the inscription "Res Publica Nesactiensium".

 OPENING HOURS AND CONTACTS FOR VISITS